 Mentors are matched to a young person serving a custodial sentence at least 3 months before their release.
 The Mentor and Mentee meet fortnightly for around 3-4 hours and the period of support is expected to last 12 months.
 Young people serving community-based orders are also eligible to participate in the program.

 As a Veteran, your skills as a leader are sought after in the community.
 The Veterans Mentoring program for young offenders, provides a unique opportunity for you to pass on your life experiences to young people facing challenges, and build on your existing leadership skills.

-Mentors will be come from the RSL and Soldier On and will be referred to SHINE for Kids for participation.
+Mentors from the RSL and Soldier On will be referred to SHINE for Kids for participation.
 Initial applications of interest can be submitted online to the RSL who will forward potential volunteers to SHINE for Kids for assessment and interview.